osheamonn/run_over_parameters/README.md

     .csv` file and the run directories are named `run_0`, `run_1`, etc.

-The example in `test_create_multiple_runs.py` works as follows: The executable which is run is a bash script `run.sh`, which itself runs a seperate python script `sample .py` which takes 3 integers i,j,k as input, and then concatenates them and outputs them to a file `output.txt`.
+The example in `test_create_multiple_runs.py` works as follows: The executable which is to be run is a bash script `run.sh`, which itself runs a seperate python script `sample .py` which takes 3 integers i,j,k as input, and then concatenates them and outputs them to a file `output.txt`.
 If we only wanted to run this for the paramaters 1, 2 , 3, then the command in `run.sh` would be: